 In this tutorial, we will show you how to upgrade the firmware of a bitcoin miner.

-We will take the Antminer S7 as an example, but the steps should apply to other Antminers as well.
+We will take the Antminer S7 as an example, but the steps apply to other models of Antminers as well.

 Download the firmware you need first.
-You could find the firmware of your miner at:
+You could find the firmware of your miner as follows:

 - EastShore on Github: https://github.com/eastshoremining